 Penalties for Drug Law Violations For Currently Enrolled Students

+If a student, prior to enrollment, was convicted of both possessing and selling illegal drugs, the student must complete the FAFSA Drug Worksheet to determine eligibility with the Director of Financial Aid.
 A federal or state drug conviction can disqualify a student for FSA funds.
 Convictions only count if they were for an offense that occurred during a period of enrollment for which the student was receiving Title IV aid.
-If a student, prior to enrollment, was convicted of both possessing and selling illegal drugs, the student must complete the FAFSA Drug Worksheet to determine eligibility with the DFA.